Fear Of The Leftist Cult

 “I thought I just need to step out of my comfort zone.
 I don't do that anymore.
 I try and stick with only ethical groups and activities that I think are ethical and aligned with my values.
 And I would recommend people to volunteer at sanctuaries.
 They could volunteer for food empowerment projects.”

-It seems like there’s a compelling case that Direct Action Everywhere is a leftist cult, but I’m not going to make that determination.
-It’s possible that the whole cult story is an elaborate smear itself.
+It seems like there’s a compelling case that Direct Action Everywhere is a leftist cult.
+It’s also possible that the whole cult story is an elaborate smear itself.
 Maybe Carol was slighted by Wayne.
-Maybe Samantha is making up her whole story.
-Who knows?
+Maybe Samantha is making up her whole story after being paid off.
 Maybe in 50 years there will be a federal holiday in Wayne’s honor like we have for MLK.

-I can say that I’d approach with caution if I were a vegan activist and felt personally invested in saving the animals.
+To be safe, I’d approach DxE with caution if I were a vegan activist and felt personally invested in the mission.
 Carol Adams made a point of calling DxE “counterproductive.”
 Samantha said the organization was “harming the movement.”
+Like a lot of cults, DxE might be moving the good cause backwards.

 “It did destroy the left in the Twin Cities for many years.
 It disabled the whole generation, in a way, of leftist.”

-This is the fear I have of a leftist cult.
-All the work put into the cause, all the progress made, can go up in smoke and take the movement backward.
-For that reason alone, activists should consider their options when it comes to where their efforts are going.
-There are many organizations that want to change the world as much as DxE claims to.
+All the work put into the cause, all the progress made, can go up in smoke.
+For that reason alone, activists should consider their options when it comes to where they place their efforts.
+There are many organizations that want to change the world as much as Wayne claims to.
 Give them a look.
 See what their defectors have to say.